AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 If FQDN Name caching is enabled, the resolved IP address from FQDN filter is cached so that if subsequent TCP session matches the cached IP address list, FQND domain name is not checked and the session is allowed to pass.

 We recommend you to disable Caching to prevent unwanted domain names to bypass filter as they resolve to the same IP address.
 For example, youtube.com shares the same destination IP address range as google.com.
-There is no performance impact by disabling the cache.
+There is minimal performance impact by disabling the cache.

 To configure, go to Security -> Egress Control -> GLOBAL CONFIGS -> Caching -> click Enabled to disable it.

-This feature is not enabled as default.
+This feature is enabled as default.

 Exact Match
 ==============